Traditional Indian Wedding in Antigua Guatemala

 Sahithi & Kanna wedding portraits on the cobblestone streets of Antigua Guatemala

-The celebrations began at Porta Hotel Antigua, where family and friends gathered before portraits in the city streets.
+The next day began at Porta Hotel Antigua, where family and friends gathered before portraits in the city streets.
 Getting ready was a celebration in itself: Sahithi dressed in a richly embroidered lehenga, her hands decorated with mehndi designs, while Kanna prepared in a traditional sherwani.
 Families exchanged blessings, jewelry was adjusted, and every detail carried cultural meaning.
-These first moments set the tone for the multi-day wedding.
+These first moments set the tone for the multi-day celebration.

-The next day, the haldi ritual filled the courtyard at the Santa Clara Ruins with yellow.
+The next day, the Haldi Ritual filled the courtyard at the Porta with yellow.
 Family and friends blessed the couple by applying turmeric paste, sprinkling flower petals, and pouring water over Sahithi and Kanna.
 Laughter echoed as marigolds and sunflowers surrounded them, the ceremony blending sacred ritual with joy.
-A piñata added a playful, local touch to blend in the local Guatemalan culture to the festivities.
+A piñata added a playful, local touch to incorporate Guatemalan culture to the festivities, and an ice-cream cart brought a sweet ending to the morning’s celebration before guests rested for the evening events.

 Between events, Sahithi and Kanna walked Antigua’s cobblestone streets and colonial ruins in their wedding ensembles.
 Their portraits truly showcased both the richness of South Asian tradition and the historic elegance of Antigua.